 Our society and economy rely on energy that is available when and where it is needed, is generally affordable at stable prices, and can be counted on in the near future.
 At present, that is the case.

-In 2013, U.S. domestic sources satisfied 84% of the nation’s total energy demand.
-And although in 2014 the United States imported approximately 27% of its oil, more than one-third of that came from Canada (more than all the countries in the Organization of the Petroleum Exporting Countries combined).
-Net imports in 2015 averaged fewer than 5 million barrels per day—out of a total consumption in 2014 of 19.1 million barrels per day.
+In 2015, U.S. domestic sources satisfied 89% of the nation’s total energy demand.
+And although in 2015 the United States imported approximately 24% of its oil, more than one-third of that came from Canada (more than all the countries in the Organization of the Petroleum Exporting Countries combined).
+Net imports in 2015 averaged fewer than 5 million barrels per day—out of a total consumption in 2015 of 19.4 million barrels per day.
 In addition, the United States is poised to become a net exporter of natural gas.
-By 2021, the U.S. Energy Information Administration (EIA) projections indicate that America will become a net petroleum exporter.

 The EIA projects that U.S. energy consumption will grow only modestly during the next quarter-century, averaging about 0.3% per year.
 This assumes a marginal decline in energy consumption in the transportation sector and adoption of more energy-efficient technologies and policies.